TeselaGen/openVectorEditor/README.md

 Upgrade instructions for any major or minor change can be found here:
 [Upgrade instructions](UPGRADE_INSTRUCTIONS.md)

+# Publishing
+To publish just bump the package.json version number and commit to master.
+A github action will take care of building, publishing to npm and deploying to github pages.

 # Using this module in React